What is Kaufman’s Adaptive Moving Average (KAMA)?

 - Price is the source price for the period being calculated.

-The KAMA indicator can also be applied to a chart.
-The trader enjoys the option of customizing the indicator, specifying its parameters in the properties dialog box.
-The main parameters to be customized include the calculation and appearance.
-The customer is required to specify the number of periods in the calculation parameter.
-The default number for the value is 14, but experienced traders can select any value between 2 and 1000.
+The KAMA indicator can easily be applied to a chart.
+The trader enjoys the option of customizing the indicator by specifying its parameters in the properties dialog box.
+The main parameters to be customized include the calculation periods and appearance of the indicator.
+Traders can specify the number of periods to apply Kaufman’s Adaptive Moving Average to in the calculation parameter.
+The default number of periods is 14, but traders can select any value between 2 and 1000.